 I am a Senior Economist on the Education, Workforce, and Income Security team at the U.S. Government Accountability Office.
+I received my PhD in Economics from the University of Illinois at Chicago in 2022.

-Research Interests: Education Economics, Public Economics, Labor Economics.
+Research Interests: Education Economics, Public Economics

 This paper investigates how Supplemental Nutrition Assistance Program (SNAP) eligibility affects food expenditures.
 A 2019 policy change in California granted previously ineligible Supplemental Security Income (SSI) recipients SNAP eligibility.
 Using the Consumer Expenditure Survey, we find that after the policy change, affected SSI recipients increased their "food at home" budget share between 2.5 to 4.3 percentage points ($120 to $206 per quarter).
 The SNAP effect on total food expenditures is dampened by a decrease in "food away from home" which SNAP benefits cannot be spent on.